googlearchive/polybuild/README.md

 Polybuild exposes a gulp plugin, and a small command line tool to fit your build environment.

-PolyBuild has only one option: "maximum crush".
-This option affects whether the output javascript is minified, or only has whitespace removed.

-If you have a more advanced use case than is provided, please copy the equivalent portions of the command line or gulp internals as a starting point.

 ## Command Line Tool

 Install: